 Comox Valley Food Policy Council

-In October 2020, the CVFPC had its inaugural meeting initiated and coordinated by LUSH Valley Food Action Society.
-Read about the CVRD’s motion here.
+The CVFPC had its inaugural meeting in October, 2020.
+Read about the motion here.

-1. Supporting a regional agricultural area and food security plan process as needed;
+- Supporting a regional agricultural area and food security plan process as needed.

-2. Supporting other Official Community Plans (OCP), Regional Growth Strategies (RGS), plus municipal and regional planning processes (in 2020, we are supporting the Courtenay OCP process);
+- Supporting other Official Community Plans (OCP), the Regional Growth Strategy (RGS) and municipal and regional planning processes.

 What is a Food Policy Council?

-Food Policy Councils (FPCs) are comprised of individuals from all aspects of a local food system.
-A Food Policy Council is an innovative collaboration between citizens and government officials.
+Food Policy Councils are comprised of individuals from all aspects of a local food system including citizens and government officials.
 The goal is to provide a forum for advocacy and policy development that works towards the creation of a food system that is ecologically sustainable, economically viable and socially just.
-The primary goal of many FPCs is to examine the operation of a local food system and provide ideas and policy recommendations for how it can be improved.
+The primary goal of many Food Policy Councils is to examine the operation of a local food system and provide ideas and policy recommendations for how it can be improved.